merenlab/merenlab.org/software/anvio/help/programs/anvi-estimate-metabolism/index.md

 ## Usage

 <span class="artifact-n">[anvi-estimate-metabolism](/software/anvio/help/programs/anvi-estimate-metabolism)</span> predicts the metabolic capabilities of organisms based on their genetic content.
-It relies upon <span class="artifact-n">[kegg-functions](/software/anvio/help/artifacts/kegg-functions)</span> and metabolism information from the KEGG resource, which is stored in <span class="artifact-n">[kegg-db](/software/anvio/help/artifacts/kegg-db)</span>.
+It relies upon <span class="artifact-n">[kegg-functions](/software/anvio/help/artifacts/kegg-functions)</span> and metabolism information from the KEGG resource, which is stored in a <span class="artifact-n">[kegg-db](/software/anvio/help/artifacts/kegg-db)</span>.

 The metabolic pathways that this program currently considers are those defined by KOs in the [KEGG MODULES resource](https://www.genome.jp/kegg/module.html).
 Each KO represents a gene function, and a KEGG module is a set of KOs that collectively carry out the steps in a metabolic pathway.
 Therefore, for this to work, you need to have annotated your <span class="artifact-n">[contigs-db](/software/anvio/help/artifacts/contigs-db)</span> with hits to the KEGG KOfam database by running <span class="artifact-n">[anvi-run-kegg-kofams](/software/anvio/help/programs/anvi-run-kegg-kofams)</span> prior to using this program.